Login

 Teaching methods

-The course consists of eighteen theoretical lectures, with applications based on economic micro-data.
+The course consists of eighteen theoretical lectures, with applications based on simulated and real micro-data.

 Exam Rules